-We are open to a variety of formats and encourage the submission of proposals for academic papers and thematic panels, but also for round-table discussions, workshops, storytelling, project presentations, performances, film screenings, debates, installations, activist-driven reflections, reflexive exercises, or other forms of interaction.
+We are open to a variety of formats and encourage the submission of proposals for academic papers and thematic panels, but also for round-table discussions, workshops, storytelling, project presentations, performances, film screenings, debates, installations, activist-driven reflections, reflexive exercises, and other forms of interaction.
 Contributions could mix or match any of the following colors:

 - Imagined communities, deimagination, ‘new’ borders

-- Political organization, comunidad//society, tradition/capitalism and possibilities of dissent
+- Political organization, comunidad/society, tradition/capitalism and possibilities of dissent

-- Communitarian Work and ‘Identity Politics’
+- Communitarian work and ‘identity politics’

-- Peace and Conflict in the Context of Neoliberal State Making
+- Peace and conflict in the context of neoliberal state making

-- Migration (travel; tourism; small places; displacement; ‘South’ as ‘Nature’ and resource)
+- Migration: travel, tourism, small places, displacement, ‘South’ as ‘Nature’ and resource

-- Boundaries of Nature/Naturaleza: epistemologies of race and gender, science and biopolitics, liberal feminism and the ‘North’ as ‘nature’
+- Boundaries of Nature/Naturaleza, epistemologies of race and gender, science and biopolitics, liberal feminism and the ‘North’ as ‘Nature’

 - Ontological boundaries: realism and aesthetics of the ‘natural’